Syozik/Azul/README.md

 - This was (and still is, khm-khm) meant to be played by just two of us, so I didn't overcomplicate things.
   But the game, its front and back -ends are easily extensible to make it possible to be played by more than 2 people.
   Some changes to the websocket surely would have to be made, but the architecture is pretty simple.
-- I definitely gotta improve responsiveness of the design, some hard choises were made, back when I was calculating all those sines and cosines for a proper star layout, I ended up with hardcoded tile dimensions to speed things up.
   Although some steps in that directions were made, and it even works on mobile, it's really far from being good.
 - If by some chance a fan of the original game stumbles upon this, they should know that any ideas, suggestions, issues, prs are more than welcome.
   Future ideas that I plan to work on whenever I will have time:
 - Add 4 tile spaces that we can leave for the next round, now you can pass and all tiles are kept.
-- Deploy it somewhere :).
-Now I just host it locally.
 - Responsiveness, responsiveness, responsiveness.
 - Add visual rules to the app.
 - Collect enough data to figure out the strategy to beat my gf's butt 95% of the time.